Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ### Game Folder

-AVO uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
+Fahdon uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

+### Creation Club ESL to ESM

+Due to the Skyrim Together Reborn team disabling the ESL Reader, I've had to include a .BAT that you will have to run in order to convert the plugins to their correct extensions as outlined below:

+i) Open up MO2 and find the Divider labeled "Main Files". ii) Inside the Divider you will find a mod named "CC AE Converted (STR Compatible). iii) Right click on the mod and select "Open in Explorer", which will then open up Windows Explorer. iv) Double Click the folder named "Extensions BAT" to open it.
+v) Ctrl + X to cut the file from the folder, then return to the main folder and paste it using Ctrl + V vi) Double Click on the Extension Converter.bat to run it.
+You should see all the .ESLs turn into .ESMs. vii) You're done!
+Have fun!

+## Skyrim Together Reborn

+As it has been wonderfully documented by the STR team already, please continue to: [Skyrim Together Reborn]((https://wiki.tiltedphoques.com/tilted-online/guides/client-setup/using-modorganizer2-mo2/skyrim-together-reborn/launching-skyrimtogether-through-mo2)) for the initial setup of your STR client.

+**NOTE** Due to using Stock Game, please navigate to where you installed the modlist to and open up the Game Root folder and select the SkyrimSE.exe there.
+This is a **VERY IMPORTANT STEP**.
+If you use your actual install directory for Skyrim SE, the modlist **WILL NOT WORK**.

 ### ENB
-AVO is designed for use with an ENB and comes with [Solas Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004), already activated and ready for use.
-The ENB has been custom tweaked for the list to match the intended look, feel and performance of the list.
+Fahdon is designed for use with an ENB and comes with [Mythical Ages](https://www.nexusmods.com/skyrimspecialedition/mods/11578) & [Rune ENB](https://www.nexusmods.com/skyrimspecialedition/mods/68138), already activated and ready for use.

 If you wish to install your own ENB, however, an ENB manager is included.
-Simply put your new ENB into a seperate folder in `AVO\tools\Enb Organizer\Games\SkyrimSE\Preset`.
+Simply put your new ENB into a seperate folder in `Fahdon\tools\Enb Organizer\Games\SkyrimSE\Preset`.

 #### Using ENB Manager